The best vintage trailers in Indiana

 100%

 We live off of a gorgeous winding tree lined road between Knightstown and Carthage.
 Our property has several options for you to tent camp or we can accommodate large RVs.
 Electric will be supplied via extension cord and we can provide well water to fill your tank or a hose from our pump for you to use as needed.
 We own 10 acres with a pasture of wild flowers, chickens, and several varieties of trees.
 The surrounding 100 acres along Big Blue River is owned by our family and available for your enjoyment.
 Kayaking, hiking, bird watching, swimming and just relaxing!
 We hope we can be a quiet spot for your travels thru the midwest.
 We are 30 minutes from Indianapolis, 20 minutes to a gorgeous lake and mountain bike trail and Knightstown has several quaint shops and antique venues for you to enjoy!
 Please keep all animals on a leash or contained.
 We do live in the midst of cornfields and forest where racoons, opossums and our pets live.
-We have outdoor kitties Reginald is a big gray boy who will try to climb your leg if you stand still long enough! lol Abigail and Toby are our indoor dogs, but they do roam outside during the day.
-We also have 2 new to our farm rescued Great Pyreneese that are adjusting!
-They are in an enclosed pen behind our barn and should'nt cause you any trouble.
-You may hear them barking off and on as they adjust to their new surroundings.
+We have outdoor kitties Reginald is a big gray boy who will try to climb your leg if you stand still long enough! lol Abigail is our outdoor pooch and she does like to roam outside during the day.
+We also have a new to our farm rescued Great Pyreneese that is adjusting!
+She is in an enclosed pen behind our barn and should'nt cause you any trouble.
+You may hear her barking off and on as she adjusts to the new surroundings.
 If you need anything please let us know :D We are always ready to make your stay as comfortable as we can!

 Pets